bitpay/php-bitpay-client-v2/README.md

 Full implementation of the BitPay Payment Gateway.
 This library implements BitPay's [Cryptographically Secure RESTful API](https://bitpay.com/api).

+Our Lite version will most likely be all you need to integrate to your site, available [here](https://github.com/bitpay/php-bitpay-light-client)

 ## Getting Started

 To get up and running with our PHP library quickly, follow [The GUIDE](https://github.com/bitpay/php-bitpay-client-v2/blob/master/GUIDE.md)